-- 5.17 An overview of the landscape and villagescape considerations for the proposed site allocations is provided below: - The site allocated under Policy 15 is adjacent to and connected to the built up area of the existing Wimborne St Giles settlement, and is within the Lower Allen Valley local character area, which is characterised by houses overlooking the green space of the River Allen and its watermeadows.
+- 5.18 Only small-scale development sites are proposed through the NP (sites of 10 dwellings or less), avoiding major development within the National Landscape.
+An overview of the landscape and villagescape considerations for the proposed site allocations is provided below: - The site allocated under Policy 15 is adjacent to and connected to the built up area of the existing Wimborne St Giles settlement, and is within the Lower Allen Valley local character area, which is characterised by houses overlooking the green space of the River Allen and its watermeadows.
 Given the size and the proposed growth level, development of the site is unlikely to lead to major changes in the size and character of the existing settlement; especially given the site is relatively level and is at the same elevation.
 However, it will extend the settlement slightly northwards.
 Policy 15 indicates development will need to reflect the linear development pattern of this part of the village, and the dwellings should have a design that reflects the design of the existing dwellings.
 This will ensure the development fits in with the surrounding villagescape and is considerate of the surrounding landscape. - Allocated under Policy 16, the 'Plot in front of the Terrace' site is within the existing built-up area of Wimborne St Giles and is within the Lower Allen Valley local character area.
 Given the size and growth level of the allocation, it is unlikely development here will lead to any significant changes in the size and character of the existing settlement.
 Furthermore, the site is relatively flat and is at the same elevation as surrounding development as such, it will only be viewed by neighbouring dwellings.
 This will help ensure development fits seamlessly with neighbouring houses.
-Policy 16 does not make any stipulations for maintaining and enhancing the landscape, but does indicate the scale, design and layout will need to conserve and enhance this part of the Wimborne St Giles Conservation Area. - The site allocated under Policy 17 is the largest site included within the Plan.
+Policy 16 does not make any stipulations for maintaining and enhancing the landscape, but does indicate the scale, design and layout will need to conserve and enhance this part of the Wimborne St Giles Conservation Area. - The site allocated under Policy 17 is the largest site included within the Plan (delivering ten new homes).
 It is adjacent to and connected to the existing built-up area of the Wimborne St Giles village and is within the Village Gateway local character area, which is characterised by scattered barns, farmhouses, and open spaces.
-Given the size and growth level of the allocation, it is likely development through this site allocation will lead to changes in the size and character of the existing settlement and impact on the surrounding landscape, for example through extending the settlement to the east.
-Additionally, it is likely the development site will be seen by multiple dwellings to the west, north-west and south of the site and impact on their view.
+It is likely the development site will be seen by multiple dwellings to the west, north-west and south of the site and impact on their view.
 Policy 17 indicates a design-led approach should be taken on site to ensure development respects the landscape and village character.
-This includes the pattern of development. - Allocated under Policy 18, the 'Barn at Glebe Farm' site is considered to be adjacent to and connected to the existing built-up area of Wimborne St

-Giles, and is within the Agricultural Hinterland landscape character area, which is characterised by a range of habitats and land uses, isolated farms and buildings, and the former deer park.
+This includes the pattern of development. - Allocated under Policy 18, the 'Barn at Glebe Farm' site is considered to be adjacent to and connected to the existing built-up area of Wimborne St Giles, and is within the Agricultural Hinterland landscape character area, which is characterised by a range of habitats and land uses, isolated farms and buildings, and the former deer park.
 Given this development involves converting the existing structures on site, it is unlikely development at this location will lead to significant changes in the size and character of the existing settlement and the surrounding landscape.
 Whilst landscape factors do not explicitly feature in the policy provisions, Policy 18 stipulates development will need to conserve and enhance the character of the structures on site.
 This could extend to include landscaping provision to improve the setting of these barns.